wasmerio/wasmer-python/packages/README.md

 Succinctly, here is a short description of this directory:

-* `any/` contains a fallback to make `wasmer` always installable on all platforms, but it could raise an `ImportError` if the current platform isn't supported,
+* `any*/` contain fallbacks to make `wasmer` and sibling packages always installable on all platforms, but it could raise an `ImportError` if the current platform isn't supported,

 * `api/` contains the `wasmer` package,